8 Sneaky Female Heart Attack Symptoms Women Might Be Ignoring

 Women aren’t men

-When a woman’s main arteries are blocked, she’ll often experience a constellation of signs, including chest pain, pressure, or tightness, along with multiple non-chest symptoms, says Judith Hilevi Lichtman, PhD, MPH, department chair and associate professor of epidemiology at the Yale School of Public Health in New Haven, CT.
+When a woman’s main arteries are blocked, she’ll often experience a constellation of signs, including chest pain, pressure, or tightness, along with multiple non-chest symptoms, says Judith Hilevi Lichtman, PhD, department chair and associate professor of epidemiology at the Yale School of Public Health in New Haven, CT.
 What’s more, not every woman experiences the same symptoms, and the symptoms don’t necessarily happen all at once.
 We spoke with experts and female heart-attack survivors about what some of those symptoms might be and what they feel like.
 Here are eight that surprised us most.
+(Don’t miss these silent signs of a heart attack, too.)

 A funky-feeling arm